-If a student attends any portion of a residency and then withdraws, takes a Leave of Absence, or misses a portion of the residency, a refund will only apply to future residencies and not the residency during which the student withdrew, missed classes, or took a Leave of Absence.
+If a student attends any portion of a residency and then withdraws, takes a Leave of Absence, or misses a portion of the residency, any potential refund will only apply to future residencies and not the residency during which the student withdrew, missed classes, or took a Leave of Absence.